 Your employees are valuable to you and your business.
 Without employees, your business would look different, and performance may well be affected too.
 If you fail to value your employees and their contribution, you may well regret this further down the line.
-So, what can you do to value your employees and boost their morale?
+So, what can you do to value them and boost employee morale?
 After all, happy and valued employees are more focused and productive.

 Getting Employee Feedback